top of page

 Is hypnosis safe?

-Hypnosis under the guidance of a well-trained and certified hypnotherapist is considered a safe and comprehensive treatment.
-Hypnotherapy is also used as a complementary treatment by healthcare professionals.
-Hypnotherapy may not be appropriate for all individuals, in particular, those with severe mental illness.
+Hypnosis under the guidance of a well-trained and certified hypnotherapist is considered a safe and com-prehensive treatment.
+Hypnotherapy may also be used as a complementary treatment by healthcare professionals.
+Hypnotherapy may not be appropriate for all individuals, in particular those with severe mental illness.

 Can you use hypnosis for pain?

 Hypnosis has been used successfully for moderating both chronic and acute pain.
+The deep relaxed state of hypnosis alone has been shown to lessen pain up to 40%.
 Some of the many uses of hypnosis for pain management are: childbirth, dental procedures, emergency care, migraines, IBS and cancer.
-Those suffering from chronic pain will find relief in practicing self-hypnosis.
+Practicing self- hypnosis, as a non-addictive pain control method, may help those using pain meds to reduce their dosage.

 Can you use hypnosis for surgery prep and recovery?